 Harwood’s positive step pressure generator was designed to accurately calibrate dynamic gauges used in high pressure applications and is NIST traceable.
 Pressure ranges from 0-5,000 psi to 0-150,000 psi, with a surge time of approximately 0.2 milliseconds.
 The accuracy of this secondary standard device is ± 0.4 % of full scale.

-For a quick quote or additional information on our pressure calibration services and capabilities, please contact Harwood Engineering Company directly.
+For a quick quote or additional information on our pressure gauge calibration services and capabilities, please contact the experts at Harwood Engineering Company today.